jameshfisher/jameshfisher.com/_posts/2019-04-27-the-inception-bar-a-new-phishing-method.md

 Welcome to HSBC, the world's seventh-largest bank!
 Of course, the page you're reading isn't actually hosted on `hsbc.com`;
 it's hosted on `jameshfisher.com`.
-But when you visit this site on Chrome for mobile, and scroll a little way, the page is able to display itself as `hsbc.com`:
+But when you visit this page on Chrome for mobile and scroll a little way, the page is able to display itself as `hsbc.com` - and worse, the page is able to jail you in this fake browser!
+In this post I show how the attack works, then suggest some ways Chrome can fix this vulnerability, then finally show you how to get out if you're still stuck here.
+But first, the proof:

 <img src="{% link assets/2019-04-27/proof.png %}"/>